Before you apply for financial aid, make sure you meet the following requirements.

 SAP Appeal Form with Academic Plan

 You and your academic advisor must submit an academic plan to our office.
-The information provided by your advisor on the form will considerably influence our review, so we encourage you to discuss with your advisor any concerns you might have about your proposed coursework before submitting the appeal to our office.
-It is important that your academic advisor signs the form and provides his/her contact information.
+We encourage you and your advisor to discuss any concerns you might have about your proposed coursework before submitting your appeal.
+The information they provide will considerably influence our review.
+It is important that your academic advisor sign the form and provide their contact information.

 Student’s Letter of Appeal